-- Disconnect the speaker cable from the logic board. - Remove the 5.5-mm long speaker screw near the left display hinge.
+- Disconnect the speaker cable from the logic board. - 2.
+Remove the 8.5-mm long ground screw at the upper right corner of the AirPort Extreme Card.

 3. Route the cable underneath the AirPort cables.

 4. Remove the 6-mm long speaker screw.